 Trustees of both UK resident trusts and offshore trusts that have UK tax liabilities on UK source income or certain UK assets may need to register.
 Registration is required for all ‘taxable relevant trusts’.

 Only express trusts fall within this definition.
 An express trust is generally one that the settlor deliberately creates, transferring property to a trustee.
-You do not need to register a bare trust.

 A taxable relevant trust will only include a trust in any year in which its trustees are liable to pay any of the following taxes in the UK in relation to assets or income of the trust:

 - income tax;

 - inheritance tax;

 - stamp duty land tax;